gbmitchell/math4610/HW2/problem_8.md

 **Description/Purpose:** This function will compute an approximation for a root of a defined function f(x) given f'(x) and two initial values for an interval on which a root exists.
 The hybrid newton root finding method starts with one iteration of the newton method.
-If the value from the first iteration of the newton method does not fall within the interval specified then bisection is implimented to narrowthe interval by an error of about 10^(-1).
-Another iteration of newtons method is done and if the result falls within the narrowed interval then newtons method is used to finish the approximation to an error of 10^(-10).
+If the value from the first iteration of the newton method does not fall within the interval specified, then bisection is implimented to narrow the interval by an error of about 10^(-1).
+Another iteration of newtons method is done and if the result falls within the narrowed interval, then newtons method is used to finish the approximation to an error of 10^(-10).
 The idea is to bring the interval close enough with bisection and then finish with newtons method to find the root faster than just using bisection.